datavis-tech/reactive-model/README.md

   // The output property, assigned by reacting to input properties.
   fullName: [

-    // A comma delimited list of input property names.
+    // A comma delimited list of input property names,
+    // followed by the reactive function callback.
     "firstName", "lastName", function (d){

       // Following a popular convention from the D3 community,
       // "d" is used as the variable name for objects that contain many properties.
-      // In this API, "d" contains values for each input property.
+      // "d" contains values for each input property, in this case "firstName" and "lastName".

       // This function is only invoked if all input properties are defined.